 The pre-funded warrants are exercisable at any time on or after the date of issuance at the option of the holder, subject to a beneficial ownership blocker that may limit exercisability.
-No holder may exercise any portion of the warrants that would cause either the aggregate number of shares of common stock beneficially owned by such holder, together with its affiliates, to exceed 4.99% (or 9.99%), or the combined voting power of the securities beneficially owned by such holder, together with its affiliates, to exceed 4.99% (or 9.99%).
+No holder may exercise any portion of the warrants that would cause the aggregate number of shares of common stock beneficially owned by such holder, together with its affiliates, to exceed 4.99% (or 9.99%) of the issued and outstanding common stock.
 A holder of a pre-funded warrant may increase or decrease this percentage up to 19.99% by providing at least 61 days' prior notice to the Company.
 The pre-funded warrants do not expire.
 The pre-funded warrants may be settled through either physical or net share settlement.
 Following the occurrence of certain fundamental transactions, the holders of the pre-funded warrants have the right to receive upon exercise of the warrants the same amount and kind of securities, cash, or property as they would have been entitled to receive if they had been holders of the common shares issuable under the warrants immediately prior to such transaction.
-As of March 31, 2024, none of the pre-funded warrants had been exercised and all remained outstanding.
+As of June 30, 2024, none of the pre-funded warrants had been exercised and all remained outstanding.

-The Company determined that the pre-funded warrants related to both the June 2023 and January 2024 public offerings are freestanding financial instruments because they are both legally detachable and separately exercisable from the common stock sold in the offering.
+The Company determined that the pre-funded warrants related to the June 2023, January 2024, and April 2024 public offerings are freestanding financial instruments because they are both legally detachable and separately exercisable from the common stock sold in the offering.
 As such, the Company evaluated the pre-funded warrants to determine whether they represent instruments that require liability classification pursuant to the guidance in ASC 480.
 However, the Company concluded that the pre-funded warrants are not a liability within the scope of ASC 480 due to their characteristics.
 Further, the Company determined that the pre-funded warrants do not meet the definition of a derivative under ASC 815 because they do not meet the criteria regarding no or little initial net investment.
 Accordingly, the Company assessed the pre-funded warrants relative to the guidance in ASC No. 815-40, Contracts in Entity's Own Equity, to determine the appropriate treatment.
 The Company concluded that the pre-funded warrants are both indexed to its own stock and meet all other conditions for equity classification.
 Accordingly, the Company has classified the pre-funded warrants as permanent equity.